The Jetsons House Returns

 We make every effort to hold our events rain or shine.
 However, in the event of unforeseen circumstances beyond our control, such as severe weather, natural disasters, or other legitimate conditions, an event may be postponed, changed, or canceled.

 By attending a USModernist event, you give USModernist permission to use your image and likeness in any manner or format for promotional purposes.
-This also applies to any minors you bring with you.

 Please do not attend if you are experiencing COVID symptoms or have tested positive within a week of the tour.